syncfusion-content/jsp-docs/jsp/PivotChart/Axes.md

 ![](Chart-Axes_images/Chart-Axes_img7.png)

-### Inversing Axis
+### Inversing axis
-Axis can be inversed by using the `isInversed` property of the axis.
+The axis can be inversed by using the `isInversed` property of the axis.

-N> By default, the `isInversed` property is false in PivotChart.
+N> By default, the `isInversed` property is false in the pivot chart.

 {% highlight html %}